The Wahhabi Code

 - ISBN: 9781628729719

-A concise and eye-opening look at the foundations of the current wave of terror, how it spread, and why the West did nothing.
+An eye-opening, look at the source of the current wave of Saudi Arabian-sponsored terrorism, how it spread, and why the West did nothing.
+Here is the truth about ISIS, al-Qaeda, Boko Haram, and more.

 Lifting the mask of international terrorism, Terence Ward reveals a sinister truth.
-Far from being "the West's ally in the War on Terror," Saudi Arabia is in reality the largest exporter of Wahhabism, the severe, ultra-conservative sect of Islam that is both Saudi Arabia's official religion and the foundation for international terror groups such as ISIS, Al-Qaeda, the Taliban, and Boko Haram, and the Saudi regime has created a well-oiled machine dedicated to building schools and funding programs throughout the Middle East that promote it.
-To the end of further expanding their influence, these efforts have now been focused on European cities, as well.
-The front lines of the War of Terror aren't a world away; they're in our own backyard.
+Far from being “the West’s ally in the War on Terror,” Saudi Arabia is in reality the largest exporter of Wahhabism—the severe, ultra-conservative sect of Islam that is both Saudi Arabia’s official religion and the core ideology for international terror groups such as ISIS, al-Qaeda, the Taliban, and Boko Haram.